mes4849/mes4849.github.io/index.md

 ### Howdy!
-This website is a personal project of mine - I share technical projects I am working on (all hosted on my GitHub) and also share some life related posts.

-My personal hobbies include working with MCU's (Arduino, Raspberri Pi), Data Science, and anything related to trading equities.
-I welcome you to read through the different pages, especially [About Me](./about.html) to learn more about my background!

-Feel free to reach out to me through GitHub or email, I am always looking forwards to connecting with others for professional or personal reasons!
+Welcome to my personal website - I use this to share information about current projects and personal interests.
+Amost everything I work on is hosted on my GitHub so I welcome to you to take a look there if you are interested about anything in particular.

+I feel I should also disclose that I have no background with HTML or CSS so this website in itself is also an ongoing project.
+It is built using a customized Jekyll theme and hosted by GitHub.
+Feel free to take a look around, and if you want to know more about my background, head over to [About Me](./about.html).
+I welcome any questions and also love to connect so don't hesitate to reach out through email, LinkedIn, or any other way!